inkarkat/vim-UnconditionalPaste/README.md

     let g:UnconditionalPaste_EmptySeparatorPattern = '\s'

+For some cases (like avoiding a space when pasting inside a {...}) it matters whether the separator is before or after the paste.
+Instead of a single pattern, you can pass a List of two patterns there; the first one applies to separators before the paste (so it could match a { if you don't want a space when pasting after it, but you do want a space when pasting before it), the second applies to separators after the paste:

+    let g:UnconditionalPaste_EmptySeparatorPattern = ['[[:space:]{]', '[[:space:]}]']

 By default, the gSp mapping does not add an empty line on a side that already just consists of whitespace.
 You can make other lines be considered empty by tweaking the regular expression: